Edit Tableau Views on the Web

 When you click Edit, the view opens in web authoring mode.

 Now you can edit the view.

 Note: If you have Tableau Desktop version 2021.2 or later, you can also open the workbook in Tableau Desktop and edit there.
 Select the Edit in Desktop icon in the authoring toolbar to open, then publish the workbook to the site when you're finished.

 The Save options available to you will vary depending on your permissions set by your Tableau site administrator.

 To close the view without saving your changes, select File > Close.

-To save your work as a new workbook, select File > Save As.
+To save your work as a new workbook, select File > Publish As.
 Creators can select a location to save the workbook, either in a project or to their private Personal Space.
 Explorers can only save to Personal Space.
 For more information about Personal Space, see Create and Edit Private Content in Personal Space.

-Note: if you edited a workbook in Tableau Desktop and want to publish your changes, select Server > Publish Workbook and select Publish.
+Note: If you edited a workbook in Tableau Desktop and want to publish your changes, select Server > Publish Workbook and select Publish.
 The workbook’s location and name will be populated in the Publish dialog.